gamrtiem/deltarune-dialog-speech-to-text/README.md

 if you want to use it for recording videos/streaming make sure to chroma key out the pink and it should work fine :)

-hotkeys for icons coming tm
+hotkeys for icons coming soon tm

 TODO:
 - line break automatically